top of page

 Seeing Themselves in Stories

 Every child deserves to see themselves reflected in the stories they read.
 For children with DLD, this representation is particularly meaningful.
 When Drew struggles to express his stories and ideas, many children with communication difficulties will recognize their own experiences in his journey.
+This connection fosters a sense of belonging and understanding.

 The Magic of Metaphor

 The magic pencil serves as a powerful metaphor for the various tools and strategies that help children with communication difficulties express themselves.
 For some children, this might be drawing, just like Drew.
 For others, it could be technology, visual supports, or other alternative communication methods.
-The core message remains the same: There are many ways to share your stories with the world.
+The core message remains the same: there are many ways to share your stories with the world.

 A Resource for Speech-Language Pathologists and Educators